discord-jda/JDA-Website/docs/introduction/migration-v4-v5.md

 ## Managers are no longer persistent

 All getters for managers in JDA used to be lazy-idempotent, such that calling `getManager()` twice would return the same instance.
-This has been removed to reduce memory usage an complexity.
+This has been removed to reduce memory usage and complexity.
 If you previously relied on this behavior, you will need to adjust your code.

 **Old:**